danielorihuela/hybrid-botnet/README.md

 ![node_list](visual_media/node_list.png)

 Now you are good to go.
 Just execute`python3 /src/botnet/client.py` and a shell called chameleon will appear.
 You can type `help` to see the different commands and `"command" -h` to know what a command  works.
-Moreover, take into account that to be able to communicate with the victims you will need TOR.
-You can either install it or use a docker, this [guide](https://dev.to/boris/running-tor-using-docker-4d7h) may help you.

 ## Video demonstration